Car Insurance Guide: Intro

 The chart above illustrates the average auto insurance premiums across Canada.
 Typically the province of Ontario is characterized by the highest auto insurance rates.
-Quebec, as a rule, has much lower car insurance premiums since the health part of the insurance (e.g. bodily injuries) is covered by the government.
+Quebec, as a rule, has more affordable car insurance premiums since the health part of the insurance (e.g. bodily injuries) is covered by the government.
 Not all provinces allow customers to choose from a variety of insurers.
-Three provinces have crown companies being the only source of insurance:
+Three provinces have crown companies being the only source of vehicle insurance:

 How can you get cheap car insurance rates?